richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 Characters:

 * **Addiction** and **Overdosing** - these rules are, famously, completely confusing and don't even work that well once you unpick how they're supposed to be used.
 Skip.
 This will make combat drugs over-powered, however, as there'll be no counterbalance to them; later on, you might want to explore some simplified houserules for addicition.
 Or just ignore the issue if you don't mind it.
+* **Swimming** - why does a game of urban cyberpunk thievery need more than half a page of rules for swimming, SCUBA diving, and treading water?
+Beats me, but I suggest you skip 'em. [^EnigmaticOxygen]

 Combat: